inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 ### CORE COMPONENTS ###
 **Projects**
-- forms the basis for all the work you can do in Mage (like a GitHub repo)
+- Are the basis for all work done in Mage (like a GitHub repo)
-- contains the code for pipelines, blocks, and other assets
+- Contain the code for pipelines, blocks, and other assets
-- A Mage instance has one or more
+- A Mage instance has one or more projects

-**Pipeline**
+**Pipelines**
-- workflow that performs some operation
+- Workflow that perform some operation
-- pipeline contain blocks
+- Are made up of blocks
-- a pipeline is represented by a YAML
+- Are represented by a YAML

 **Blocks**
-- a SQL, Python, or R file that can be executed independently or as part of a pipeline
+- SQL, Python, or R files that can be executed independently or as part of a pipeline
-- can be used to performa a variety of actions from simple data transformations to complex ML models
+- Can be used to performa a variety of actions from simple data transformations to complex ML models
-- Changing a block in one place will change the block everywhere it is used, but blocks can be detached to separate instances if needed.
+- Are defined globally.
+Changing a block in one place will change the block everywhere it is used, but blocks can be detached to separate instances if needed.
 - Components of a block:
-     - imports
+     - Imports
-     - decorator
+     - Decorators
-     - function that returns a dataframe  (only thing that is executed when a block is run)
+     - Function that returns dataframe
+     - Assertions
-     - assertion - test that runs on the output dataframe of the block
+        - tests that run on the output dataframe of the block
+        - you can have zero to many assertions
 <br>
 <br>